Jürgen Kuczynski: Education

 Between 1910 and 1916 Kuczynski attended a private school in Berlin-Zehlendorf, before progressing to an academic secondary school in the city.
 He completed his schooling in 1922 and went on to study at Erlangen, Berlin and Heidelberg.
 His subjects included Philosophy, Statistics and Political economy.
-German universities were strongholds of the völkisch movement, and through Kuczynski was a secular Jew, he discovered during his time at Erlangen University that he was not welcome as most of the faculty and the students made it very clear that to them he was just a Jew.
+German universities were strongholds of the völkisch movement, and though Kuczynski was a secular Jew, he discovered during his time at Erlangen University that he was not welcome as most of the faculty and the students made it very clear that to them he was just a Jew.
 Kuczynski was advised not to eat in the student cafeteria and in his diary in 1924 he wrote he felt very keenly of "being Jewish in racial terms", going on to write: "I think I'm the only 'stranger', meaning Jew in town.
 People turn their heads when they see me walking in the streets".
-Kuczynski often noted through he refused to identify with Judaism as a religion, his "Jewish appearance" as he called it as he had facial features commonly associated with people of Middle Eastern descent led for others to automatically assume that he was Jewish.
-In a letter to his parents in 1925, he wrote "it is virtually impossible to go into a café here without being verbally abused by anti-Semites."
+Kuczynski often noted that, though he refused to identify with Judaism as a religion, his "Jewish appearance" as he called it - as he had facial features commonly associated with people of Middle Eastern descent - led others to automatically assume that he was Jewish.
+In a letter to his parents in 1925, he wrote, "it is virtually impossible to go into a café here without being verbally abused by anti-Semites."
 In common with many other Jewish intellectuals at the time, Kuczynski grew interested in Marxism with its promise of an utopian society where there would be no more nationalism or religion, and hence the entire "Jewish Question" would be rendered moot.
 From 1925 onward, he started to read various Marxist tracts.
 In April 1925, during a visit to Paris, he took part in a demonstration organised by the French Communist Party against the Rif war, which was fired upon by the Paris police, an incident that increased his sympathy with Communism.
 Despite the incident, Kuczynski wrote that no other city in the world "has the magic, the vitality of Paris".
 In Paris, Kuczynski met the satirist Kurt Tucholsky.
-Tucholsky like Kuczynski longed for a world without the "Jewish Question", and believed that Marxism which promised to dissolve all forms of national identify in favor of class struggle offered the opportunity for that world.
+Tucholsky, like Kuczynski, longed for a world without the "Jewish Question", and believed that Marxism, which promised to dissolve all forms of national identify in favor of class struggle, offered the opportunity for that world.